Advances in Imaging: emerging devices and visual mining

 The participants of this course will:

-- Understand the basics of a variety of computational imaging techniques, both those used in industry today and cutting-edge techniques from the laboratory.
+- Understand the basics of a variety of computational imaging and visual mining techniques, both those used in industry today and cutting-edge techniques from the laboratory.

-- Learn new methods for overcoming the traditional constraints in imaging.
+- Learn new methods for overcoming the traditional constraints in imaging using optics, sensors, and computer vision.

 - Explore new emerging solutions that are opening up new research and commercial opportunities in current and future applications.